JoeCars/Nerman.js/docs/types.md

 -   **forkId**: `number`.
 Fork number.
 -   **forkTreasury**: `Account`.
 New fork treasury address.
 -   **forkToken**: `Account`.
 New fork token address.
--   **forkEndTimestamp**: `number`.
+-   **forkEndTimestamp**: `BigInt`.
 The unix timestamp in seconds until which the fork can rejoin the DAO.
--   **tokensInEscrow**: `number`.
+-   **tokensInEscrow**: `BigInt`.
 Tokens in escrow at the moment of the escrow.
 These are lost from the main treasury.
 -   **event**: `ethers.Log`.
 Event meta data.

 ```js